 The current shareholders agreement provides for certain special rights, including right of participation, drag-along right and information and inspection right and contains provision governing the board of directors and other corporate governance matters.
-These special rights, as well as the corporate governance provisions, will automatically terminate upon the completion of this offering.
+These special rights, as well as certain corporate governance provisions, will automatically terminate upon the completion of this offering.
+Furthermore, on April 30, 2020, we, our shareholders and certain other parties entered into a termination agreement, pursuant to which the parties agreed to terminate all the other corporate governance provisions, along with certain other provisions, upon the completion of this offering.